DmytroMarkulych/DmytroMarkulych/README.md

-## 🐞 LAUGHING ONE, WHO LAUGHS AFTER RELEASE 🐞 ##
+   # 🐞 LAUGHING ONE, WHO LAUGHS AFTER RELEASE 🐞 #

-About me
+## About me 👨🏼‍💻
+Hi 👋🏼 I'm Dmytro from 🇺🇦
+I'm a QA engineer with hands-on experience in all levels of testing, including performance, functional, integration, system, and user acceptance.

-Tools
+## Tools

-Follow me
+## Follow me